margaretmf/margaretmf.github.io/creativewriting.md

 ## Chasing ##
 Chasing for nothing.
-CHasing for the love within.
+Chasing for the love within.
 Chasing for the memories from the past.
 Chasing to live a good day today.
 Chasing for the best inside of you so we can get along, so you can get along.